 You can end up in a situation where you have an in-house team managing outsourced work instead of doing work themselves.
 This can be a very expensive situation and one that can have serious ramifications if the freelancer receives a better offer or hikes up their fees.

 Picking the right freelancer is key.
 Remember that they are providing you with a service, but you have to keep up your end of the bargain too!
 Contact is key; keeping them informed and making them feel part of the team can be beneficial not only to them, but also to you.
 Ensure tasks and work are managed effectively and quality is maintained.
 The right type of freelancer can truly add value to your in-house team and your business, freeing up your staff to achieve the goals for your company.

+The Candidate….
 David identifies the importance of keeping the current, full-time workforce happy and motivated to continue working hard for the company.
 By not undermining or under appreciating the skills of the current employees, companies can position themselves better and gain a greater understanding as to whether outsourcing work is a necessary step that will benefit everyone involved.